SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 The architecture is designed to be modular and extensible.
 The API logic is broken down into an orchestrator (`ApiServer`), a business logic gateway (`workflow_gateway`), and a series of self-contained **handlers** for specific API schemas.
 A key component of this architecture is the `ResponseBuilderService`, which centralizes all logic for constructing API-specific JSON responses, ensuring that outgoing data matches the schema expected by the client.

-This separation of concerns makes the system cleaner, more maintainable, and significantly easier to extend with new endpoints or entire API compatibility layers.
+This separation of concerns makes the system easier to maintain and to extend with new endpoints or entire API compatibility layers.

 -----